Streaming may seem simple, but it takes a lot to be a successful streamer. Let’s see the most important things to remember!

 Not to mention that you will need your audience to clearly hear what you are saying, without muffled sounds or anything.

-Now that you are fully convinced on what to choose, here comes another dilemma – which mic to go for?
+Now that you are fully convinced about what to choose, here comes another dilemma – which mic to go for?

 Yet, you cannot afford the quality to suffer due to your unwillingness to spend a few tens of dollars.